jimmoffitt/developer_advocate.blog/Tweet_JSON_Native.md

 # Native Format Data Dictionaries

-For a detailed introduction to how Tweets are encoded in JSON, see [HERE]().
+For a detailed introduction to how Tweets are encoded in JSON, see [HERE]().  <-- arriving soon?

 These JSON attribute dictionaries are specifically for the Tweets delivered by the following Twitter products:
 + Twitter Firehose
 + Real-time PowerTrack
 + Historical PowerTrack
 + Twitter Search APIs (Full-Archive Search and 30-Day Search)